David Attenborough Says The World Eats Too Much Meat - So Is He Vegan?

 Is David Attenborough vegan?
 Does he eat meat?

-In a past interview with the BBC, he said: “I no longer have the same appetite for meat.
+In a past interview with the BBC in 2017, he is reported to have discussed reducing his meat intake.
+“I no longer have the same appetite for meat.
 Why?
-I’m not sure.
+I’m not sure,” he said

 “I think subconsciously maybe it’s because of the state of the planet.
 Although, I’ve never really been one for eating enormous meals and I’m not particularly a gourmet either, so I can’t pretend that I’m feeling deprived in any way or that it’s cost me all that much.”